kevherro/swiftgen/README.md

 # Basic usage

-swiftgen can read a JSON schema file and convert it to Swift struct definitions.
+swiftgen can read a JSON schema file and convert it to Swift structs.

 ### Generate Swift code based on a JSON schema file

 ```
-% swiftgen --src <json_schema_file> --dest [result_write_location]
+% swiftgen --src <json_schema_file> --dest <swift_file>
 Where
     json_schema_file: Path to the JSON schema file.
 Required.
-    result_write_location: Path to the write location.
-Optional.
+    swift_file: Path to the destination Swift file.
+Required.
 ```